 - Do Brand EQ scores differ by category and market?
 (The most emotionally intelligent brand in the USA, Russia, and France is ranked the weakest brand of the study in Japan.
 Guess what it is?)

-The ROI of EQ
+The ROI of EQ: Measuring Impact

 However, you may be asking the question, “Does having higher Brand EQ make any difference or does it just sound nice?”
 We also asked ourselves this question and were very interested to see our hypothesis that more Brand EQ equals more growth was born out in practice.